THE ORIGIN OF LIFE

 The Lucky Elements

 Luckily, the universe has produced the elements with the right physical and chemical properties that could produce the building blocks of life.
-Some of these elements, such as hydrogen, were formed in the interior of stars.
+Some of these elements, such as hydrogen, were formed in the interiors of stars.
 The heavier elements were formed as the universe cooled.
-But the most fortunate thing is not that elements other than hydrogen were formed, but because some of these elements have precisely those properties that were needed to allow the formation of the macromolecules needed for life.
-In particular, the elements with special "lucky properties" are the following:
+But the most fortunate thing is not that elements other than hydrogen were formed, but that some of these elements have precisely those properties that were needed to allow the formation of the macromolecules needed for life.
+In particular, the elements with special “lucky properties” are the following:

 Hydrogen.
-Its name contains the word "hydro" because it easily combines with oxygen to form water.
-Now, water itself is important to life because the cytoplasm of living cells is made up largely of water.
+Its name contains the word “hydro” because it easily combines with oxygen to form water.
+Water itself is important to life because the cytoplasm of living cells is made up largely of water.
 But hydrogen is also important, not only because it combines with oxygen to form water, but because it combines with oxygen and carbon to make large carbohydrate and lipid molecules.
 It is also a component of large protein molecules and the complex structure of nucleic acids.

 Oxygen.
 Like hydrogen and carbon, oxygen enters into the chemical structure of the four macromolecules needed for life.
 Additionally, it has a major role in cellular respiration.
 Cells use oxygen to make or release energy.
-On earth humans and animals inhale oxygen from the air and exhale carbon dioxide as waste.
-Plants, on the other hand, absorb the carbon dioxide from the atmosphere and release oxygen.
+On Earth humans and animals inhale oxygen from the air and exhale carbon dioxide as waste.
+Plants, on the other hand, absorb carbon dioxide from the atmosphere and release oxygen.
 How the Carbon-Oxygen Cycle works is a marvel of nature that is as lucky as it is awesome.

 Nitrogen.
-This element is a component of the amino acids which are the building blocks of proteins.
-Proteins comprise not only the muscles, tissues and organs, but also the enzymes and hormones necessary for the various parts of the organism to function.
+This element is a component of the amino acids, which are the building blocks of proteins.
+Proteins comprise not only the muscles, tissues, and organs, but also the enzymes and hormones necessary for the various parts of the organism to function

 A Dipeptide formed by Two Amino Acids